magarenzo/Copy-to-VM/README.md

 # Copy to VM

-Copy files from host Windows machine to local virtual machine
+Copy files from host Windows machine to local virtual machine.

 ## Description